Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Estimation and inference under noncompliance

-where $\Phi(\cdot)$ denotes the standard Gaussian cumulative distribution function. \end{proposition} The regularity conditions essentially restrict the tail behavior of potential outcomes and impose boundedness restrictions; see Appendix \ref{appendix: horvitz-thompson} for more details.
-One may notice that, like in Proposition \ref{prop: ancova test validity}, Proposition \ref{prop: ht test validity} only applies to an asymptotic regime where the number of clusters $I$ tends to infinity and the number of periods $J$ remains fixed.
-Again, this regime does not apply to the REDAPS trial.
-However, we believe our results could be extended to an asymptotic regime where $I$ and $J$ grow proportionally, though this regime is not of practical interest.
-Simulations confirm that the procedure can perform well even in small cluster regimes where the number of periods is of the same order as the number of periods.
+The regularity conditions essentially restrict the tail behavior of potential outcomes and impose boundedness restrictions (Appendix \ref{appendix: horvitz-thompson}).
+One may notice that, as in Proposition \ref{prop: ancova test validity}, Proposition \ref{prop: ht test validity} applies to an asymptotic regime where the number of clusters $I$ tends to infinity and the number of periods $J$ remains fixed.
+We view this as a reasonable starting point for theoretical analysis, and simulations confirm that the procedure can perform well even in small cluster regimes where the number of clusters is of the same order as the number of periods.

 It is well-known that Horvitz-Thompson estimators can suffer from large variance, especially when propensity scores $e_j, 1-e_j$ are small.
 This is exacerbated by potentially heterogeneous cluster-period sizes $N_{ij}$.
-Both are concerns in the REDAPS trial, as the smallest propensities are 1/11, and the cluster-period sizes vary greatly.
-Thus, it is of interest to utilize regression-adjustment and suitably augment the Horvitz-Thompson estimator.
-We now outline how such estimators can be constructed, and in so doing propose a novel way for the pre and post-rollout period data to be utilized.
-In previous work \citep{Chen2025}, the pre and post-rollout period data were discarded.
+Both are concerns in the \redaps trial, as the smallest propensities are 1/11, and the cluster-period sizes vary greatly.
+Thus, it is of interest to utilize regression adjustment and suitably augment the Horvitz-Thompson estimator.
+We now outline how such estimators can be constructed, and in so doing propose a novel way for the pre- and post-rollout period data to be utilized.
+This is in contrast to the ANCOVA estimators, which discard the pre- and post-rollout period data due to non-positivity.